 - Each year, at least one million Canadians receive publicly funded home support services.
 And it's estimated that an additional 500,000 people get home care through private funding.**

-- In 2012, more than eight million people in Canada aged 15 and over had to provide care to a friend or family member who was disabled, limited by age, or chronically ill.***
+- In 2014, it was reported that since they were 15 years old, 52 percent of women and 40 percent of men aged 45 or older have had to provide care to a friend or family member who was disabled, limited by age, or chronically ill.***

-- Between 2007 and 2012, the number of Canadians aged 45 and over who acted as caregivers to family members or friends rose by 20 percent.***
+- In 2014, the number of Canadians aged 45 and over who acted as caregivers to family members or friends was 3.8 million.***

-- More than half of all people in Canada have been diagnosed with at least one chronic medical condition, which increases their odds of needing personal support at some point in their lives.****
+- Almost half of all people in Canada have been diagnosed with at least one chronic medical condition, which increases their odds of needing personal support at some point in their lives.****

 2. Tremendous Inner Pride

 Caring for a friend or loved one who has a long-term physical limitation or health condition can be a very challenging burden.
 But that's why professional home care workers are so valuable.
 They proudly ease that burden by taking over tasks like monitoring medical changes, managing medications, assisting with personal hygiene, providing nourishment, and even helping out with common household duties.
 As a result, they often receive an abundance of genuine gratitude from clients and their families.